AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Most VPN devices with IPSec technology are supported.
 Consult the information in the **RouteBased configuration instructions** column in [this list of devices.](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable) Configure the device as described in the table.

+>[!NOTE]
+>
+>Please note these limitations to VPN infrastructure:
+>
-* Support is limited to a single VPN connection
+>* Support is limited to a single VPN connection
-* The Splunk forwarding capability is not possible over a VPN connection.
+>* The Splunk forwarding capability is not possible over a VPN connection.
-* DNS Resolvers must be listed in the Gateway Address space to resolve private host names.
+>* DNS Resolvers must be listed in the Gateway Address space to resolve private host names.

 ### UI Configuration {#configuring-vpn-ui}

-1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization
+1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.

 1. On the **[My Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md#my-programs)** screen, select the program.